tuxthepenguin84/osai/README.md

 * [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - About
 Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 * [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - A web interface for Stable Diffusion

+### <a id="mobile"></a>Mobile

+* [AugustDev/enchanted](https://github.com/AugustDev/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

 ### <a id="rag"></a>RAG (retrieval-augemented generation)